Fast Track RSEP Process and Standard Authorization Language

 Please note that the English language version of all translated content and documents are the official versions and that translations in other languages are for informational purposes only.

-Certain registry services that are commonly requested by registry operators through the RSEP process have resulted in standardized authorization language (typically a Registry Agreement (RA) amendment), referred to as known services.
-For several of these known services, ICANN org also established simplified RSEP request forms for a Fast Track RSEP process.
-This webpage identifies the services available through the Fast Track RSEP process and other known services with standard authorization language.
+Certain registry services that are commonly requested by registry operators through the RSEP process have resulted in standardized authorization language (typically a Registry Agreement (RA) amendment).
+For several of these services, ICANN org established simplified RSEP request forms for a Fast Track RSEP process.
+This webpage identifies the services available through the Fast Track RSEP process.

 Fast Track RSEP Process